 The response is sent to the merchant location through the acquiring bank.
 Approved transactions will be returned with an authorization code.
 Declined transactions will return a response code explaining the problem.

-Types of Tobacco Products Available
+Types of Products sold by Tobacco Merchants

 Tobacco selling on the internet today consists of a variety of product types.
 Ranging from loose-leaf tobacco to electronic cigarettes, the industry encompasses various categories.